 The Gallaudet University Sports Information Office is a part of the Gallaudet University Department of Athletics.
 Its office is located in the Field House, room 106.
 Sports information personnel can be reached via e-mail appointment, or by visiting the office.

-Sam Atkinson, Assistant Athletic Director for Communications, heads the Gallaudet University sports information staff.
+Sam Atkinson, Associate Athletic Director for Communications, heads the Gallaudet University sports information staff.
 The office staff also employs several student assistants and will take on interns on an as-needed basis during the sports seasons.
 He can be reached via e-mail email@example.com.

 The sports information department distributes the Bison Newsletter after each story is written.
 We encourage all student-athletes to check their e-mails regularly.
 If you do not receive the e-mails, please sign up online and select the sports release you want to receive.
 Click All Sports to never miss a story.
 The signup link is here: www.gallaudetathletics.com/newsletter/list-signup.